 c.
 Stress shopping boosts undesired purchases

-During a stress shopping period, shoppers do not think about what to buy and what to avoid.
-They often forget about their actual requirement and purchase undesired goods.
-They normally try to scoop up whatever they find in the store shelves and pick up in large quantities.
+During a stressful shopping period, shoppers do not think about what to buy and what to avoid.
+They often forget about their actual requirements and purchase undesired goods.
+They normally try to scoop up whatever they find on the store shelves and pick up in large quantities.

 So, it can be said that stress shopping does not encourage thoughtful buying.
 It only boosts undesired purchases which eventually increase spending.
 As a result, people may experience a financial crunch for a month or so.

 So, what will you do?
 How will you avoid this?